KSHHutch/Chaos_Cymbals_Gongs/README.md

 # Nonlinear Behavior of Cymbals and Gongs
 Code used for visualizing nonlinear behavior in Cymbals and Gongs.

+Code was developed in Jupyter notebooks, so the files are .ipynb

 References used to develop the scripts are given below.

 1. N. H. Fletcher, “The nonlinear physics of musical instruments,” Rep. Prog.
 Phys, vol. 62, pp. 723–764, 1999.